joshgerdes/jekyll-uno/_drafts/azure-active-directory-application-proxy-implementation.md

 25. If successful, Azure AD should now have mapped the fields:
 26. ![Azure Portal - Signin Fields](/uploads/azureportal-configuresigninextensionfields.png "Azure Portal - Signin Fields")
 27. Click Save
-28. Next time you log in to the Application, the My Apps Secure Sign-in Extension will have cached the credentials.
+28. Next time you log in to the application, the My Apps Secure Sign-in Extension will have cached the credentials.
 It should automatically log you into the application, meaning you should only log in once with your Azure AD credentials.

-### Access your Azure Application Proxy published Application
+### Access your Azure Application Proxy published application

-1. You can now go to [My Apps (microsoft.com)](https://myapps.microsoft.com/), and you will see your Application.
+1. You can now go to [My Apps (microsoft.com)](https://myapps.microsoft.com/), and you will see your application.
 2. ![](/uploads/myapps.png)
-3. Your Application will also appear in the Microsoft 365 Waffle (it may take up to an hour to appear):
+3. Your application will also appear in the Microsoft 365 Waffle (it may take up to an hour to appear):
 4. ![](/uploads/m365waffle_pizza.png)

 I recommend you go into the Enterprise Application and upload a better image/logo so your users can quickly tell it apart.